mauricio-b-mossi/Notes/DSA/Graphs.md

 From the return type of *sssp* to check for connectedness we check whether the vertex `v` is in the `dict`.
 To reconstruct the shortest path form `v` to `source`, we query `dict[v.prev]` recursively until we arrive at `source`.

+The algorithm above performs a Breadth First Search (BFS), in which all the vertices at distance `n` are visited before all vertices at distance `n + 1` from the root. *BSF* is particularly useful at finding the shortest path due to the invariant stated above.

+Here is the algorithm for BFS:
+- Initialization: Initialize a queue with an arbitrary vertex `x` and a `dict[vertex] = 0`.
+The dict tracks distances, while the queue tracks which items are next in the traversal.
+- Modify: While the queue is not empty, dequeue item `x` from the queue and iterate over neighbors.
+    - If neighbor `n` not in dict, insert `dict[n] = dict[`x`] + 1`, setting its distance to the `parent + 1`, and enqueue vertex as it has not been visited.
+    - If neighbor `n` in dict continue.
+- Terminate: When queue is empty meaning no unvisited items where present in this level set.

+Now, if we want to find **cycles** we use full DFS.
+DFS visits all reachable nodes from the starting vertex.
+Here is the algorithm for DFS:
+- Initialize: Loop over all vertices.
+    - If vertex has not been marked, mark `in progress` and visit its children.
+    - If vertex is marked `in progress` it means recursion has not unravelled, since when we unravelled we mark vertex as `finished`, and therefore there exists a cycle, return cycle.
+    - If vertex is marked `finished` we return since it means a DFS form that vertex has already been performed.
+- Modify:
+    - If children have been visited, mark `finished` and return.
+- Termination:
+    - When all vertices have been visited.
+    - When cycle is found.

+An analogy of how DFS works to detect cycles is like walking through a maze.
+If you walk a maze without breadcrumbs and you got a bad memory you will get lost easily.
+On the other hand if you leave breadcrumbs, and find your breadcrumbs again, my friend you have just found a cycle.

+### DAGS, Finishing Order, Topological Sort, and Cycles
+Direct acyclic graphs, or DAGS for short, are directed graphs with no cycles.
+For example if a tree has directed edges, well it is a DAG.
+DAGs are used to represent dependency trees, note the word tree, courses and prerequisites, etc. *If and only if we have a DAG we can perform topological sort.*
+Topological sort is an ordering that requires that if there exists a path from `(u, v)` then `u` must appear before `v` in the sort.
+It is useful to think about dependencies.
+In a topological sort all dependencies of a vertex are before the vertex itself.
+A common example of a topological sort problem are courses and their prerequirements.
+To take a course you first need to take its prerequirement, therefore, the prerequirement is a dependency for the course.
+A proper ordering of courses would be one that allows to take all courses, by first taking all the prerequirements.
+It is really easy to understand this procedure and problem with `Kahn's algorithm`.

+Khan algorithms states that we should iterate over all vertices and check if their `in_deg(v) == 0`.
+- If the `in_deg(v) == 0` it means course `v` does not depend on others, therefore you can take course `v`.
+    - Since we can take course `v` it means we can take all the courses that require `v`.
+Therefore remove, the edges pointing from `v` to `x` therefore decreasing `in_deg(x)` by 1.
+Then we remove `v` from iterable since its requirement was already satisfied.
+- We stop when there are no more vertices with `in_deg(v) == 0` in iterable.
+If there remain vertices in the iterable, then a cycle exists in the graph.

+> Note even though we perform full DFS to check for cycles, we just need to prove it for one weakly connected component.

+Reverse finishing order sort produces a valid topological sort.
+Finishing order sort appends a vertex to a list as it backtracks in its DFS.
+Proof:
+- Case 1: `there exists (u, v)`.
+If there exists `(u, v)` and I start at `u`, then `v` will finish and therefore backtrack before `u`.
+- Case 2: `there does not exist (u, v)`.
+If there does not exist `(u, v)` then `u` will finish before `v`.
+Since `v` is not in the path of `u`.
+It is either in a different connected component, or an ancestor of `u`.